What is Hypothecation?

 - The lender’s rights to check out the asset before giving her/his nod.

-- The rights, conditions, and terms that should be adhered by both of the parties.
+- The rights, conditions, and terms should be adhered to by both parties.

 - The security

 - Insurance proceeds.

 - The liability that lies in each party.